StazzRem/StazzRem/ReadMe.md

-# 💫 About Me:
+# Hello!
+I'm Stazz! 👋

+✨ I'm currently working on learning React ⚛
-👩‍💻 Junior Front-end Developer 📍 Brit relocated to Netherlands 🌍 Currently learning React ⚛ Moving on to C++, C# and Python 🐍
+✨ I'm learning with help from @MattDelac at https://SheCodes.io 👩‍💻 ✨ I'll be moving on to C++, C# and Python 🐍
+✨ Fun fact: I'm a cosplayer and bodypainter 🎨

 ## 🌐 Socials: